 Difficulty: Moderate

-Best Place for Bike Rental: Limerick Greenway Bike Hire
+Best Places for Bike Rental: Limerick Bike Hire, Like Bikes, Locomotion Bike Rental.

 Ireland’s midlands are often overlooked by tourists who are eager to see the coasts, but there’s a lot to see and do in this area of Ireland.